ipa320/accompany/UvA/README.txt

 #                         #
 # UNIVERSITY OF AMSTERDAM #
+#    ACCOMPANT PROJECT    #
 #           2012          #
+#                         #

 # -------------------------
 # ---  Introduction
 # -------------------------

-This document describes how to build and use the UvA modules of the Accompany project.
+This document describes how to build and use the UvA modules (T4.1) of the ACCOMPANY project.
 We assume installation on Ubuntu 11.10 (Oneiric).

 We assume ACCOMPANY_PATH points to the root of the accompany directory.